FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs.md

 A graph is a set of nodes (also known as vertex) connected via edges.
 When the edges connected any two nodes carry a direction information, they defined a specific and important subfamily of graphs known as `directed graphs`.
 On the other hand, if there is absence of directionality information on the edges, such graphs are known as `undirected graphs`.

 A graph can also contain cycles.
-This means that when traversing the graph from a starting or source node to an ending or target node (terminologically referred to as a path), in case of cycles, the sorurce and target node are the same.
+This means that when traversing the graph from a starting or source node to an ending or target node (terminologically referred to as a path), in case of cycles, the source and the target node are the same.
 Such graphs are commonly known as `cyclic graphs`.

 When cycles aren't allowed, a new subtype of graph is defined.
 Such graphs are known as `directed acyclic graphs` (DAG).